 If you apply for a job with us we will hold and process personal information relevant to recruitment which may include CVs, application forms, interview notes, results of pre-employment checks, references, DBS checks; information relating to your right to work (for example, passport information, visa details, immigration permissions, travel information); information relating to any reasonable adjustments for a disability.
 We collect this personal information either directly from you or from third parties including employment agencies, former employers, other referees, qualifications bodies, background check agencies or publicly available information.

-The data controller in respect of personal information we may hold about you is Thorncliffe.
 Generally you have no obligation to provide us with your personal information, but if you do not provide information we ask for we may not be able to deal further with you (and in the recruitment context, we may not be able to progress your application).

 What does Thorncliffe do with your personal information?